BaderNader321/Coffee-Shop-Sales-Analysis/README.md

 # Coffee-Shop-Sales-Analysis
-The main objective of  this project is to analyze  retail sales data to gain  actionable insights that  will enhance the  performance of the  Coffee Shop
+The main objective of  this project is to analyze  retail sales data to gain  actionable insights that  will enhance the  performance of the  Coffee Shop.